Tommo-L/NEO3-Development-Guide/en/RPC/api/getblocksysfee.md

 ﻿# getblocksysfee Method

-Returns the system fees of the block, based on the specified index.
+Return the system fees of the block, based on the specified index.

 ## Parameter Description